-The Basics Of Wedding Speeches and Toasts
+The Basics Of Wedding Speeches

-Who gives toasts and speeches?
+Who gives wedding speeches?

 Traditionally, the best man, the maid of honor (MOH), and both sets of parents give speeches for the couple.
 You’ll also find that the couple gives a welcome and gratitude speech.
 However, here at Junebug, we believe it’s entirely up to you and what you want for your special day.